ElemagEx/gkr-integration/basic_deps/Catch2/README.md

 > NOTE: If the optional argument is provided it must specifies a valid Catch2 repository tag.
 Otherwise `v3.4.0` tag is used.

-Build and run project to ensure the Catch2 package is properly installed.
+Build and run `catch_build_test` executable to ensure the Catch2 package is properly installed.